Why Are Judicial Elections Important?

-The PCCJR sent candidate questionnaires to all candidates running in competitive elections for the Pennsylvania Supreme, Superior and Commonwealth Courts.
-Voters will be electing one justice to the Pennsylvania Supreme Court, four judges to the Superior Court and two judges to the Commonwealth Court.
+The PCCJR sent candidate questionnaires to all candidates running for the Pennsylvania Superior Court.
 The unedited survey responses from the candidates who chose to respond are found in the links below.

 A list of organizational and coalition endorsements was also compiled by PCCJR to provide voters with a useful resource as they prepare to make their voting decisions this November.
-Over the next two weeks, leading up to election day on November 7th, the list will be periodically updated as new endorsements are announced.
+Over the next two weeks, leading up to Election Day on November 5th, the list will be periodically updated as new endorsements are announced.
 See the most recent list here.

 Candidate Questionnaire Responses

 - Amanda Green-Hawkins (D) — No Response Received

 - Daniel D. McCaffery (D) — No Response Received

 Retention of Judges

 In addition to electing two Superior Court Judges, voters will be asked whether to keep the following judges for another ten-year term.

 The following judges are standing for retention in 2019.